jjvanzon/Circular-Language-Spec-Plans/done/2010-05-1---events-spec/2010-05-1-events-spec-strategy.md

 ### Background

 I had an idea about the basic diagram notation for Events since 2002, but an idea about an acceptable notation for drawing out a multicast event popped into my head now in 2010.
-Then after having studied and updated document templates for 6 ½ hours, I decided to reward myself with doing another *Encircle Language* project: *Events*.
+Then after having studied and updated document templates for 6 ½ hours, I decided to reward myself with doing another *Circular Language* project: *Events*.

 ### Parent Project

-*Encircle Language Spec*
+*Circular Language Spec*

 ### Character of the Work